 2. When did you start your blog and what made you decide to start blogging?

-is not my first.
+This particular blog is not my first.
 The first one, long ago, was just a kind of a database for my poems.
 Then I blogged for my business.
 I started Write Into Life about six years ago when I was almost 75 and suddenly began to wonder how much longer I would live.
 The shock of finding the answer was probably “99!” set me thinking, researching, taking action…and blogging.

 3. What are some advantages and disadvantages of blogging at an older age?